platform9/appctl/README.md

 # appctl
-**Run apps, Not Clusters.** Deploy your app on kubernetes in seconds,with no clusters required.
+**Run apps, Not Clusters.** Deploy your app on kubernetes in seconds, with no clusters required.
 Check for more information at https://platform9.com/appctl/

 * Read the docs: [getting started with appctl](https://platform9.com/docs/appctl/getting-started)